 2) Safety Concept: Another important aspect to be considered is the safety concept of an AWT.
-For this purpose the failure modes of the entire AWT power generation system have to be analyzed.
-In the following three characteristic faults are briefly discussed:
+For this purpose, the failure modes of the entire AWT power generation system have to be analyzed.
+The following three characteristic faults are briefly discussed:

-- mains failure at the ground-based power and control station,
+- mains failure at the ground-based power and control station;

-- failure of a generator/motor unit, and
+- 2) failure of a generator/motor;

-- rupture of the tether.
+- 3) rupture of the tether.